 As explained in Sect.
 4.2.1, wind measurements exceeding a certain error threshold are discarded by ASPEN.
 In Fig. 4, we show the distribution of the wind error for the remaining quality-controlled wind data.
-It is shown that in most cases the median as well as the lower and upper quartiles of the wind error are between 0.4 and 0.7 m s-1.
-Moreover, the whiskers in Fig. 4 denote that for all sondes approximately 99.7% of the wind error values are between 0.4 and 0.9 m s-1.
-However, for some data points, the wind error amounts to almost 1.5 m s-1.
+It is shown that the median as well as the lower and upper quartiles of the wind error are between 0.4 and 0.7 m s-1 in most cases.
+Moreover, for all sondes, the whiskers in Fig. 4 denote that approximately 99.7 % of the wind error values are between 0.4 and 0.9 m s-1.
+However, for some data points, the wind error amounts to almost $1.5 \text{ m s}^{-1}$ .

-295 5 Horizontal distance
+5 Horizontal distance

-For model validation, the dropsondes' drift distances and the flight distances during the aircraft's descents/ascents might be important so that we provide this information in Fig. 5.
-Since we decided to plot the distances against the pressure-based altitude and not against the one based on GPS, the dropsondes' drift distances (Fig. 5a-d) are not shown for the layer where the meteorological sensors had not yet adapted to the environmental atmospheric conditions after release (see also Sect.
+For model validation, the dropsondes' drift distances and the flight distances during the aircraft's descents/ascents might be important; thus, we provide this information in Fig. 5.
+As we decided to plot the distances against the pressure-based altitude and not against the value based on GPS, the dropsondes' drift distances (Fig. 5a, b, c, d) are not shown for the layer where the meteorological sensors had not yet adapted to the environmental atmospheric conditions after release (see also Sect.
 4.2.1).
+We also added the release altitudes of all sondes in Fig. 5a-d, where this information is only available from GPS.
+Most of the sondes showed a monotonic drift that was generally along the main flow direction in the respective MCAO, except for D2 from 6 March.
+Especially on 26 March, some sondes drifted faster in the lowest kilometre of the atmosphere than at higher altitudes.
+This indicates a stronger wind speed in the convective ABL compared with the free atmosphere (see also Chechin et al., 2013).
+None of the sondes drifted more than 5 km, and the strongest drifts were observed on 4 March.